By Meghan Welch

 The design session of an aircraft interior refurbishment is a fun and highly collaborative experience that involves sessions to get to know the aircraft operator’s personality.
 We work with the customers to gain an understanding of their favorite color combinations and preferred fabrics and leathers.
 During this process, we often request pictures of their favorite home furnishings or personal vehicles.
 We also find out their personal preferences in flight in regards to cabinetry functionality.
 These steps are done to design a custom interior that fits both their functional needs and personality.

-For many different aircraft models, our custom Elliott Aviation Envision 3D system allows customers to view what their aircraft interior will look like before the project begins.
-It allows us to change materials in real-time so customers can refine their final material selections.
 Design sessions can be completed at Elliott Aviation’s headquarters in Moline, IL, or remotely.
 Find out more about the design process or view our galleries here.

 The Aircraft Interior Refurbishment Process